 - 1. Close manual Pressure Building valve. - 2.
 Vent the container to the atmospheric pressure. - 3.
-Loosen the elbow tube connector on the pressure building regulator. - 4.
-Remove the regulator from the container by unscrewing the valve body and elbow from the output of the pressure building valve. - 5.
+Loosen and remove both the tube connections on the pressure building and economizer side of the regulator.

+- 4. Remove the regulator from the container by unscrewing the valve body and elbow from the output of the pressure building valve. - 5.
 Repair the regulator and readjust its setpoint using the bench test setup. - 6.
 To install a replacement or readjusted regulator, apply Teflon tape to the elbow on the container and thread the valve body onto the elbow. - 7.
 Reconnect the tube connections to the regulator and tighten. - 8.
 Pressurize the container and check it for leaks.